 The CM and CMTS MUST function as IP hosts.
 As such, the CM and CMTS MUST support IP and ARP over DIX link-layer framing (see [DIX]).
-[Note: DIX link-layer framing refers to the frame format only; the CM and CMTS are not subject to the DIX 64 byte limit on minimum frame size.]
+The CMTS MUST NOT transmit frames that are smaller than the DIX 64 byte minimum on a downstream channel.
+However, the CM MAY transmit frames that are smaller than the DIX 64 byte minimum on an upstream channel.

 The CM and CMTS MAY also support IP and ARP over SNAP framing [RFC-1042].